“Creation of a safe and resourceful learning environment for children.”

 Jamarek identified the needs and challenges that students are facing in Senegal in order to help alleviate them.

-Our commitment to young learners relies on learning tools and equipment that are crucial in providing access and stability in the classrooms, but also promoting pro-social friendships, strong interpersonal skills, creativity, and reasserts a sense of hope in the future in Senegal.
+Our commitment to young learners relies on learning tools and equipment that are crucial in providing access and stability in the classrooms, but also promoting pro-social friendships, strong interpersonal skills, creativity, and reasserts a sense of hope in the future of Senegal.

 Jamarek supports schools by providing supplies in the form of: